Alex Sidorenko AvatarAlex Sidorenko

 But how come that such a popular, widely spread tool as React makes such a hustle from something that a beginner may bump into during the first project?
 Is that really so that solo React can not tackle deeply nested state updates with less boilerplate?
 Isn't it a bit disappointing?

 React embraces the concept of immutability.
-The above code example updates the state immutably.
-It means that it doesn’t modify the state directly.
+The code example above updates the state immutably, meaning it doesn't modify the state directly.
 Instead, it creates a new copy of the state.
-In comparison, this how a direct mutation of the state would look like:
+In comparison, here's how a direct mutation of the state would look:

-But why is immutability so important if it makes the trivial task of updating a state so complicated?
-Here are three main reasons from React documentation:
+But why is immutability so important if it makes the trivial task of updating state so complicated?
+Here are three main reasons from the React documentation:

 I